 Robo-advisors are a clear winner if you want flexibility.

-For example, one target date fund might have you at 50% stocks and 50% bonds at your retirement date.
+For example, one target date fund might have an asset allocation of 50% stocks and 50% bonds at your retirement date.
 While another might have you at 60% stocks and 40% at your retirement date.
 This matters as stocks are more volatile than bond investments and their values bounce around more.
 So, if you’re looking to tap your investment money at age 65, you want to make certain that the asset allocation at that point is in line with your risk tolerance.

 Most robo-advisors allow you to shift your asset allocation at will.
 So, if the risk level of your robo-advisor investments isn’t working for you anymore, you can just change it.